schultzm/entrez_direct_tut/README.md

 </DocumentSummarySet>
 ```

-Optionally format the result in `json` (to be parsed using json instead of xml parsers as described in this tutorial)
+Optionally format the result in `json` (to be parsed using json parsers instead of xml parsers as described in this tutorial).

 ```
 esearch -db bioproject -query PRJNA42969 | efetch -format docsum -mode json
 ```

+### Find accession numbers of BioSamples in the Bioproject

 Now that we know the BioProject accession is valid, let's get the BioSample accession numbers from the BioProject to work with in our downstream searches.
 To this end, we will link the results of the `esearch` on BioProject to the BioSample database using `elink`.